 I was stunned.
 There she was...the same little girl with whom I played peek-a-boo more 8 weeks prior…9000 miles away!
 The same little girl who thought I was her father was staring back in me in a photo!!!
 God delivered little Yididiya to me in a manner I could not imagined.
+Needless to say, I sponsored her.
 What a gift she has been.

-Her name means, "Loved by God."
+Her name, Yididiya, means, "Loved by God."
 And she is.
 As am I.

 I made a commitment in my heart to visit her each year from that time forward.
 By the grace of God, I've been able to keep that promise and go to Ethiopia at least one time every year.
-Our 2019 team trip will be my 11th time visiting this beautiful country.
+My wife Kimberly now sponsor 3 little ones in Ethiopia - we see them each year.
+My parents also sponsor 3...and Arukah Global has help be a catalyst to over 150 kids being sponsored through Compassion International.
 In 2015, I was led to launch Arukah Global.
 Yididiya was the seed God used to begin that organization.
-She is now a very smart and compassionate (almost) 12 years old, and "gets" what I mean when I tell her that countless other children, former prostitutes and widows have been given opportunity for a better future because of our meeting back in 2011.
+She is now a very smart and compassionate (almost) 13 year old, and "gets" what I mean when I tell her that countless other children, former prostitutes and widows have been given opportunity for a better future because of our meeting back in 2011.

-Since marrying my wife, Kimberly, both Yididiya and her mother, Genet have not only embraced us, but we are very much like family.
+Since marrying my wife, Kimberly in 2016, both Yididiya and her mother, Genet have not only embraced us, but we are very much like family.
 They love Kimberly and she loves them dearly.
-Not only do Kimberly and Yididiya have a wonderful connection, but Kimblery and Genet share a special mother bond that is truly wonderful to witness.
+Not only do Kimberly and Yididiya have a wonderful connection, but Kimberly and Genet share a special mother bond that is truly wonderful to witness.